arqalite/fire-king-guide/src/combos/sanctuary/16-sanctuary-fire.md

 <div class="warning">

-This route plays under [_Nibiru, the Primal Being_] as you only summon three times.
+This route plays under [_Nibiru, the Primal Being_] as you only summon two times.

 Under [_Mulcharmy Fuwalos_], your opponent draws 1 card.